 Voiced by: Emi Shinohara (Xia Yu Fan, JP), Christine Auten (Xia Yu Fan, EN), Miyuki Sawashiro (Xia Yu Lan, JP), Kira Vincent-Davis (Xia Yu Lan, EN)

 Tropes associated with Yu Fan and Yu Lan:

 - Anime Chinese Girls: Complete with all the stereotypes.
 Yu Lan, at one point, wears her hair in the Odango hairstyle and a Qipao.
-Both are shown to be very adept at martial arts and using knives, and they even have the accent when attempting to pronounce "Chidori" (instead calling her "Chinniu").
+Both are shown to be very adept at martial arts and using knives, and they even have the accent when attempting to pronounce "Chidori" (instead using the Mandarin pronunciation, "Chinniu").